 Viewing Platforms Accessibility

-- The first viewing platform, located at the top of the waterfall, is just a few minutes' walk from the car park.
+- The first viewing platform, at the top of the waterfall, is just a few minutes’ walk from the car park.

 Scenic Views and Highlights

-The track meanders through native bush and open grassy areas, making it ideal for natural photography and wildlife observation.
+The track winds through native bush and open grassy areas, perfect for natural photography and wildlife observation.
+Picnic tables and tranquil spots near the waterfall offer ideal relaxation areas surrounded by nature.

-Whether you're capturing the beauty of the falls or enjoying the wildlife, the scenic reserve is a haven for both photographers and nature lovers alike.
+Whether capturing the falls’ beauty or enjoying the wildlife, this scenic reserve is a haven for photographers and nature lovers alike.
+Take your time to soak in the stunning views that make Whangārei Falls a must-visit destination.

 Tips for a Great Stay